gerryd/cookbook/content/recipe/desserts/savoiardi.md

 title: Savoiardi
 ---

-Savoiardi are probably better known as "laydfingers", "lange vingers" or "boudoirs".
+Savoiardi are probably better known as "ladyfingers", "lange vingers" or "boudoirs".

 These are perfect for dipping in coffee, though you probably know them best from